-In his role as OEI’s director for student leadership, Mike Bishop supports staff, student leaders and alumni so they can facilitate community-engaged leadership experiences centered around service, mentorship, dialogue and student agency.
+In his role as the Einhorn Center’s director for student leadership, Mike Bishop supports staff, student leaders and alumni so they can facilitate community-engaged leadership experiences centered around service, mentorship, dialogue and student agency.
 He collaborates across the university to create pathways through curricular and co-curricular experiences, including the individual and group certificates in community-engaged leadership.

 “CEL is important to me because it provides an opportunity to build relationships with people from different backgrounds, while addressing real world issues.
 A student who has at least one meaningful CEL experience is left with the ability to navigate future experiences at Cornell and beyond.”